Overview

 • Share project data between the container and the local /home/username/FX_Data folder

-Starting an Existing Container
+Starting an existing container

 To start a previously created and stopped container, use: